The sub-pages of this section are not translated into English: all links bring to pages in Italian.

 The above list focuses on the so-called “Servizio Corrispondenze”, which is the Mail Service, and does not include the “Servizio Pacchi”, the Parcel Service.
 The above mentioned small parcel, in fact, was an object with limited dimensions and weight that could be treated by the “Servizio Corrispondenze”.

-For each object there is a list of all tariff variations between 1945 and 2001, with the most common additional services such as registration or express delivery.
-For each listed tariff, if provided with an hyperlink, there is a specific sub-page showing examples of different postal objects franked with the specific tarif during the specific period.
+For each object there is a list of all postage rates variations between 1945 and 2001, with the most common additional services such as registration or express delivery.
+For each listed rate, if provided with an hyperlink, there is a specific sub-page showing examples of different postal objects franked with the specific rate during the specific period.
 Express delivery and registration taxes are mentioned for most of the objects, whereas other services (cash on delivery, poste-restante, air mail, etc) are listed and linked only if my collection contains objects to show.